mksndz/dlg/README.md

-# Digital Library of Georgia
+# GLG Meta

-A [Blacklight](https://github.com/projectblacklight/blacklight)-based app for the [Digital Library of Georgia](http://dlg.galileo.usg.edu/).
+A [Blacklight](https://github.com/projectblacklight/blacklight)-based administration app for the [Digital Library of Georgia](http://dlg.galileo.usg.edu/).
 Currently a work in progress!

 ### Developer Information